nixblik/gitlab-hook/README.md

 ### Hook Commands

-For your hooks, the typical command will be to invoke a shell script.
+For your hooks, the typical command will be to invoke a shell script or other program.
 We recommend to create a directory `/etc/gitlab-hook/scripts` and put all command scripts there.

 Commands will not be executed concurrently.
 Gitlab-hook will schedule the commands triggered by Gitlab, and execute them one after the other.
 Commands